NicBritz/Milestone-2---Simon-Game/README.md

 <!-- features -->

 ## Features

-This project has some great features form different game modes to themes.
-All of these features combined make for a great overall experience.
+### Quotes API
+At the start of the game you will be presented with an inspirational quote.
+These quotes are fetched for [this API](https://type.fit/api/quotes) found via this [article](https://www.freecodecamp.org/forum/t/free-api-inspirational-quotes-json-with-code-examples/311373).
+Once the all the data from the API is retrieved a random quote is selected and displayed on the main game screen.
+After every round a new random quote will be selected and displayed.
+There are some instances where quotes would not have a author, in these cases the author is displayed as *'unknown'*.

-###Game Modes
+### Game Modes

-**Classic**
+This project has four unique game modes, each one brings new challenges, this helps to keep the game both fun and challenging for a variety of users.
+The game modes are as detailed as follows:

+**Classic:**
+   - When playing the game in this mode you will be presented with a set of four coloured buttons.
+   - The buttons will highlight in a sequence as well as play an auditory cue.
+   - Each step in the sequence is randomly generated.
+   - The sequence in its entirety remains the same throughout the round but gets progressively longer.
+   - After every 5th step, the sequence gets faster.
+   - The player must repeat all the steps in the sequence in the original order.
+   - If the player hits the incorrect coloured button a cracking sound is triggered and a cracked image overlay is displayed on the button.
+   - The object to to get as long a sequence as possible, you will be presented with your best score as well as the last rounds score once the game is over.

+**Random:**
+   - When playing the game in this mode you will be presented with a set of four coloured buttons.
+   - The buttons will highlight in a sequence as well as play an auditory cue.
+   - Each step in the sequence is randomly generated.
+   - Each round sequence is then randomised before the player's turn.
+   - This random sequence gets progressively longer after each round.
+   - After every 5th step, the sequence gets faster.
+   - The player must repeat all the steps in the sequence in the original order.
+   - If the player hits the incorrect coloured button a cracking sound is triggered and a cracked image overlay is displayed on the button.
+   - The object to to get as long a sequence as possible, you will be presented with your best score as well as the last rounds score once the game is over.

+**Single:**
+   - When playing the game in this mode you will be presented with a set of four coloured buttons.
+   - Only the newest colour added to the sequence will highlight in a sequence as well as play an auditory cue.
+   - Each step in the sequence is randomly generated.
+   - The sequence in its entirety remains the same throughout the round but gets progressively longer.
+   - After every 5th step, the sequence gets faster.
+   - The player must repeat all the steps in the sequence in the original order.
+   - If the player hits the incorrect coloured button a cracking sound is triggered and a cracked image overlay is displayed on the button.
+   - The object to to get as long a sequence as possible, you will be presented with your best score as well as the last rounds score once the game is over.

+**Reverse:**
-When playing the game in this mode you will be presented with a set of four coloured buttons.
-The buttons will light up in a sequence, each step in the sequence is randomly generated.
-The entire sequence remains the same throughout the round but it gets progressively longer.
-After every 5th step, the sequence gets faster.
-If the player hits the incorrect coloured button the button plays a cracking sound and shows a cracked image overlay.
+   - When playing the game in this mode you will be presented with a set of four coloured buttons.

-**Random**
-This mode behaves similarly to the Classic mode with the added twist of randomizing the sequence every round.
-This makes it more challenging as the player is unable to memorize the sequence as a whole and is forced to rely on short bursts of memory.

-**Last-Only**
-With this mode you are getting the same type of sequence you would get with the Classic mode with the added challenge of only seeing the last step in the sequence.
-The player must then replicate the entire sequence relying heavily on their memory of the sequence.

-**Reverse**
-The sequence is created and presented in the same way as the Classic mode.
-This time, however, the player must play back the sequence in reverse.
-This makes for some interesting gameplay.
+   - The buttons will highlight in a sequence as well as play an auditory cue.
+   - Each step in the sequence is randomly generated.
+   - The sequence in its entirety remains the same throughout the round but gets progressively longer.
+   - After every 5th step, the sequence gets faster.
+   - The player must repeat the steps in the sequence in the reverse order.
+   - If the player hits the incorrect coloured button a cracking sound is triggered and a cracked image overlay is displayed on the button.
+   - The object to to get as long a sequence as possible, you will be presented with your best score as well as the last rounds score once the game is over.

+### GUI Elements
+With the use of graphically designed GUI elements that were both purchased and are free to use the Graphical User Interface looks neat and feels like a game.

+**Game Buttons**
+All the menu buttons and icons are from a mobile gui pack that was sourced form [Graphic Burger](https://graphicburger.com/mobile-game-gui/).
+In conjunction with [Adobe PhotoShop](https://www.adobe.com/uk/products/photoshop.html?gclid=CjwKCAjwvOHzBRBoEiwA48i6AtbSWstaKzHCUaUKzSlnKYFxv7dELw1rAOJgZhYShhzdXSxrCp3JHxoCnG4QAvD_BwE&sdid=88X75SKR&mv=search&ef_id=CjwKCAjwvOHzBRBoEiwA48i6AtbSWstaKzHCUaUKzSlnKYFxv7dELw1rAOJgZhYShhzdXSxrCp3JHxoCnG4QAvD_BwE:G:s&s_kwcid=AL!3085!3!340669891884!e!!g!!photoshop) I was able to extract the elements I wanted from the source file.

+**Logo and Game Over text**

 ```
  In this section, you should go over the different parts of your project, and describe each in a sentence or so.